yoshinorin/vscode-current-file-path-extension/README.md

         * Can select which to use by settings.
         * Can change shown using by QuickPick or command palette.
 * Copy a current file path to clipboard.
-* Copy a current file name.
+* Copy a current file name to clipboard.
 * Can set display priority in the StatusBar by setting.

 ## Images